 A functional alcoholic is a tricky and intelligent person who has a stable life, family, successful career and yet drinks like there’s not tomorrow.

-In a research by National Council on Alcohol and Drug Dependence (NCADD) concluded that 14 million adult citizens of United states– one out of every 13 – are alcoholic.
+In research by the National Council on Alcohol and Drug Dependence (NCADD) concluded that 14 million adult citizens of United states– one out of every 13 – have an Alcohol Abuse Disorder.
 The surprising fact is that, out of these alcoholics, a whopping 20% are the functioning type.

 You might want to ask yourself, “Am I a functioning alcoholic?”

 The first answer that comes to your mind is NO.

 Well, the majority of functional alcoholics have a firm belief that they are not alcoholics as they are in denial.
 These individuals come out of denial on facing a situation that usually is heartbreaking.